-The GFWC Woman’s Club of Delray Beach is a non-profit organization comprised of a diverse group of women dedicated to volunteering in Delray Beach.
-Through community involvement and financial contributions, the club has supported a variety of local organizations including the Caring Kitchen, the Achievement Centers for Children & Families, the Delray Beach Public Library, and the 505 Teen Center.
+The GFWC Woman’s Club of Delray Beach is a nonprofit organization comprised of a diverse group of women dedicated to volunteering and raising money for charitable purposes in Delray Beach.
+Through community involvement and financial contributions, the club has supported a variety of local organizations, including the Caring Kitchen, the Achievement Centers for Children & Families, the Delray Beach Public Library, Atlantic High School college scholarships, “Roots & Wings,” “Project Holiday,” and the 505 Teen Center.

 The Club’s mission statement defines our purpose.
 The GFWC Woman’s Club of Delray Beach is dedicated to community improvement by enhancing the lives of others through volunteer service.
 We are your neighbor, a co-worker, a retiree, a homemaker, an entrepreneur, a public employee, a community professional, a friend, parent, or grandparent.
 Participation in the Club for many of us has been rewarded with lifelong friendships.

 Fundraising: Our main fundraiser, REAL MEN BAKE, is an all-you-can-eat feast of baked goods, sweet and savory, prepared and served by men!
 This event is the Club’s main source of revenue for the year.
-“Real Men Bake & Rock at the Sock Hop” was held on April 22, 2017, at The Fieldhouse (formerly, the Vintage Gym) at the Delray Beach Center for the Arts, Old School Square.
-Mike Perry was the fantastic DJ.
+“Real Men Bake & Rock at the Sock Hop” was held at the Elks Club on April 8, 2019.
 Proceeds will benefit charities assisting women and children in our community.

 Our organization has continued to grow over the last few years and we’re now able to do more for our community.
-Our members enjoy being an important part of Delray Beach and are proud to support our schools, our libraries and other organizations.
+Our members enjoy being an important part of Delray Beach and are proud to support our schools, libraries, and other organizations.

 Visit GFWC Florida Federation of Women’s Clubs: www.gfwcflorida.org